-Greenville, South Carolina, is home to a growing number of special festivals and seasonal activities, and depending on what time of year you’re visiting, you might be right on time for a signature city event such as Artisphere (May) or Fall for Greenville (October).
+Greenville, South Carolina, is home to a growing number of special festivals and seasonal activities.
+Depending on what time of year you’re visiting, you might be right on time for a signature city event such as Artisphere (May) or Fall for Greenville (October).

 Other great seasonal events and activities include:

-- Music by the Lake free summer concert series at Furman University
+- Music by the Lake free summer live music concert series at Furman University

 - Indie Craft Parade (September)

 Since you’re probably already going to be exploring the downtown Greenville area on foot anyway, you might want to consider doing a walking tour.
 Walking tours are a great way to get to know a new city, learn about its history, and get to see important spots at the same time.